Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Continuum model

 Anticipating the CDW phase transition, we work in the folded BZ where the $M$ point is folded to $\Gamma$.
 In the basis $\{d_1,d_2,d_3,p_x,p_y\}$, the bare $\boldsymbol{k} \cdot \boldsymbol{p}$ Hamiltonian is therefore

-where $\boldsymbol{k} = (k_x,k_y)$, and $E_g$ is the gap, which is at most $|E_g|< 100$ meV.
+where $E_g$ is the gap, which is at most $|E_g|< 100\mathrm{meV}$.
 We do not consider spin-orbit coupling, because it does not significantly affect the CDW~\cite{hellgren_critical_2017}.
-The bands of the model~\eqref{eq:H0_kp} are shown as grey dotted lines in Fig.~\ref{Fig2}(a,b).
+The bands of the model~\eqref{eq:H0_kp} are shown as grey dotted lines in Fig.~\ref{Fig2}(a,b{,c}).